YukoSato/Elite_Coodination_and-Popular_Protest/README.txt

 This folder contains all of the files needed to replicate the empirical results and create the figures in “Elite Coordination and Popular Protest: The Joint Effect on Democratic Change” by Yuko Sato and Michael Wahman, Democratization.

-If you have questions, please contact ysato@mail.missouri.edu
+If you have questions, please contact yuko.sato@gu.se

 The folder contains the following files: